 Can you imagine Lazenby's Bond substituting working his way through the Angels of Death girls for press-ups in his room at Piz Gloria?
 What about Roger's Bond replacing cigars with protein shakes?
 Or Timothy's Bond ditching the cigarettes and vodka for low-carb meals?

 Sean always looked like he could handle himself in a fight.
 The punch-up with Grant in From Russia with Love — undoubtedly one of the best, if not the best, fight scenes in film history, is evidence of that.

 Despite having no acting experience, George famously clinched the role when he broke a stuntman's nose in an audition fight.
-Co-producer Harry Saltzman leant over Yuri Borienko, spread-eagled on the floor, nose bloodied, pointed at Lazenby, and said: "We're going with you".
+Co-producer Harry Saltzman leant over Yuri Borienko, spread-eagled on the floor and nose bloodied.
+Harry pointed at Lazenby and said: "We're going with you".

-He did bulk up for his second outing, Tomorrow Never Dies, and looked all the better for it.
+He did bulk up for his second outing, Tomorrow Never Dies, and looked all the better.
 Maybe one of the few things missing from Timothy's two outings as Bond was seeing him in a good old fisticuffs.

 But Bond doesn't have to be incredibly bulky.
-His vices of womanising, drinking, smoking and eating fine foods are more important to him than a gym routine and strict diet low in carbs and high in protein would ever be.
+His vices of womanising, drinking, smoking and eating fine foods are more important to him than a gym routine or diet ever would be.